Stojj2/Portfolio-Project-4/README.md

 <br><br>
      - **`Test 1 - Viewing the about page` <span style="color:green">✓</span>**
        1. Visit https://hairsalon4-ac0e725d37cb.herokuapp.com/ and press the "about" button from the menu.
-       2. The about view is being displayed on the screen.
+       2. The about view should be displayed on the screen.
         <br><img src="docs/features/about.png" alt="mobile mockup, about page" width="250"/>

 #### 2. [Account Registration](https://github.com/Stojj2/Portfolio-Project-4/issues/9)